Shrutika252/Smart-Network-Observer-With-Energy-Framework/README.md

 # Smart-Network-Observer-With-Energy-Framework
 A Network Observer which would provide maximum details about the network to the administrator on their screen without knowing to their users.
+We can say that this network observer is a type of one-stop troubleshooting powerhouse.
+Observer offers real-time monitoring and troubleshooting, as well as a complete trending and base lining collection system to view historical data collected for days or weeks.

 ![image](https://user-images.githubusercontent.com/71875791/178744981-a9786fc8-363b-4b1c-964c-5929ccddeeb2.png)